danor1221/poker-game/README.md

 Incomplete actions:
  - Random number generation not quite random
  - Machine Learning for computer
- - Merge HandValueInv and HandValue using inheritence to reduce repeated code.
+ - Merge HandValueInv and HandValue classes using inheritence to reduce repeated code.
 Also note there is repeated code within the getStraightCards function.
 Prime target.

 Bugs:
  - Bug in detecting straight flushs: See line 98 in HandValue.cpp.
 This was patched